-Biosimilars are safe, effective treatments for patients that treat some of the most difficult-to-treat conditions such as psoriasis, rheumatoid arthritis and cancer.
+Biosimilars are safe, effective medicines for patients that treat some of the most difficult-to-treat conditions such as psoriasis, rheumatoid arthritis and cancer.
 These important treatment options offer increased patient access and can potentially save the health care system billions of dollars.
 Interchangeable biologics are biosimilars that are approved by the FDA to be substituted by a third party for the reference biologic.
 Patients can rely on the safety of these products just as they would the reference medicine.
 Watch this important video to learn more about biosimilars, including:

-Watch this new video from the Biosimilars Council to learn more about biosimilars, biologics, and interchangeability.
+Watch this new video from the Biosimilars Council to learn more about biosimilars, biologics and interchangeability.